AtharvaPawar456/cerberus/README.rst

 =========================
 |python-support| |black|

 Cerberus is a lightweight and extensible data validation library for Python.
+It is designed to be simple and non-intrusive, making it easy to integrate into any project while maintaining the flexibility to support complex validation requirements.
+Whether you're building a small script or a large application, Cerberus provides the tools you need for effective data validation.

 .. code-block:: python